Kentucky

 U.S. citizens living overseas may register and request a ballot using the overseas voter registration/ballot request form.
 Your state does not require an ID to be provided in order to register/request your ballot.

 Military and other overseas citizens may use the standard procedure for absentee voting by mail.
-There are also special provisions for members of the U.S. Uniformed Services and a merchant marines, active or reserve members, including activated status National Guard, along with family members of all these groups, and other citizens who reside outside the United States (together, these groups are called UOCAVA voters).
+There are also special provisions for members of the U.S. Uniformed Services and merchant marines, active or reserve members, including activated status National Guard, along with family members of all these groups, and other citizens who reside outside the United States (together, these groups are called UOCAVA voters).

 Registering and Requesting an Absentee Ballot: